rwaldron/tc39-notes/es7/2016-03/march-31.md

 MS: We'd rather it say that it's preferred to use proper tail calls in the cross-realm case, and it's OK to do an ordinary call as Mozilla will do

-EF: But that's the same, it's logcally equivalent
+EF: But that's the same, it's logically equivalent

 MM, BT: But there's different conntations